 Work is carried out by existing staff and there are no staffing issues.
 It is sometimes necessary to employ a Barrister to act on the Council's behalf in defending decisions at planning appeals.
 This cost is met by existing budgets.
-Where the Planning Committee refuses an application against Officer advice, Members will be required to assist in defending their decision at appeal.
+Where an application is refused against Officer advice, during this interim arrangement, the Head of Regeneration and Economic Development, along with the Chair/Deputy Chair of Planning Committee will be required to assist in defending their decision at appeal.